First Degree Burglary

 Fourth Degree Burglary

 Fourth degree burglary is a misdemeanor that requires only the act of breaking into a dwelling or storehouse regardless of intent.
+The State can additionally prove their case by showing the possession of a burglar's tool, in circumstances evincing an intent to commit burglary.
 Even though it is a misdemeanor, fourth degree burglary is punishable by up to 3 years in prison.